How To Use QuickBooks

 • Processing Payroll: Run payroll regularly and ensure all employee information is up-to-date.

-• Payroll Tax Compliance: Go to Payroll > Payroll tax to to payroll tax payments and payroll tax filings.
+• Payroll Tax Compliance: Go to Payroll > Payroll tax to record payroll tax payments and payroll tax filings.

 • Tracking Employee Time and Expenses: Use the 'Time' feature to track hours worked and expenses incurred by employees.
 This feature is only available to QuickBooks Online Essentials, Plus, Advanced, Accountant subscribers or QuickBooks Online Payroll Premium or Elite subscribers.